MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 1. Save the summary to your CRM or change the language
 1. Share feedback on the email summary

-## View an email summary when reading an email
+## View an email summary while reading an email

-You can copy the email summary here, but you can't add it to your CRM.
+You can copy the email summary here, but you can't add it to your CRM from this view.

 1. In Outlook, open an email in the reading pane or in a separate window.